✓ Updated April 2026

 Essential Travel Tips

 Comfortable walking shoes are non-negotiable!
-You'll be walking on uneven ancient cobblestones for hours, so leave the stylish sandals at home.
-Think sturdy sneakers or hiking boots, and definitely pack a wide-brimmed hat and sunscreen – there's very little shade inside the archaeological park.
+You'll be walking on ancient cobblestones and uneven terrain for hours, so leave the stylish sandals at home.
+Think sturdy sneakers or hiking boots – your feet will thank you after exploring the vast site.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.